-Original Notes in the Martha Jane Knowlton Coray Notebook: 190 Oh Peter if they who were of like precious faith with thee were injoined to make their Calling & Election sure, how much more all we There are two Keys, one key knowledge. the other make you Calling & election sure, for if you do these things you shall never fall for so an entrance shall be administered unto you abundently into the everlasting Kingdom of our Lord & Savior Jesus Christ.
+Original Notes in the Martha Jane Knowlton Coray Notebook:268 Oh Peter if they who were of like precious faith with thee were injoined to make their Calling & Election sure, how much more all we There are two Keys, one key knowledge. the other make you Calling & election sure, for if you do these things you shall never fall for so an entrance shall be administered unto you abundently into the everlasting Kingdom of our Lord & Savior Jesus Christ.
 We made known unto you the power & coming of our Lord & S. J. Christ were Eye witnesses of his Majesty when he received from God the Father honor & glory when there came such a voice to him from the excellent glory, this is my beloved Son in whom I am well pleased. this voice which came from heaven we heard when we were with him in the holy Mount.
 We have also a more sure word of prophecy whereunto give heed until the day Star arise in your hearts this is It is one thing to receive knowledge by the voice of God, (this is my beloved Son &c.) & another to Know that you yourself will be saved, to have a positive promise of your own Salvation is making your Calling and Election sure. viz the voice of Jesus saying my beloved thou shalt have eternal life.
 Brethren never cease strugling until you get this evidence. & Take heed both before and after obtaining the more sure word of Prophecy.

-Joseph Smith concludes by answering the question he raised at the beginning of the sermon: What could be "more sure" than hearing the voice of God bearing testimony of His Son?
-The Prophet summarizes the three linked keys that are hidden in the first chapter of 2 Peter.
-He urgently enjoins the Saints to do all that is necessary to make their calling and election sure so they will receive the divine knowledge that is the power of salvation.
-This knowledge does not come merely by hearing the voice of God speak, as when Peter heard the Father's testimony of the Son, but through the "more sure" promise of eternal life made with a personal oath that was given afterward by the Father to Peter.
+Joseph Smith concluded by answering the question he raised at the beginning of the sermon: What could be "more sure" than hearing the voice of God bearing testimony of His Son?
+After summarizing the three linked keys that are hidden in the first chapter of 2 Peter, he urgently enjoined the Saints to do everything necessary to make their calling and election sure so they would be eligible to receive the divine knowledge that constitutes the ultimate power of salvation.
+This knowledge does not come merely by hearing the voice of God speak, as when Peter heard the Father's testimony of the Son, but through the "more sure" promise of eternal life made with the Father's personal oath to Peter afterward.

-Though non-LDS commentators understandably fail to grasp the full nature and import of Peter's experience on the Mount of Transfiguration, some at least clearly sense the implication of his subsequent words191 for readers of the epistle.
+Though non-LDS commentators understandably fail to grasp the full nature and import of Peter's experience on the Mount of Transfiguration, some at least clearly sense the implication of his subsequent words269 for every reader of the epistle.
 According to the editors of the ESV "believers are admonished to 'pay attention' to the certainty of the 'prophetic word.'
-In the contrast between 'we have' and 'you will do well,' Peter is apparently emphasizing that the interpretation of the apostles ('we') is to be regarded as authoritative for the church ('you')"192 - while striving themselves, meantime, to obtain the same "prophetic word" that Peter possessed (i.e., "take heed [unto our more sure word], as unto a light that shineth in a dark place, until the day dawn, and the day star arise in your hearts)."193 Not only Jesus and Peter, but every one who keeps "all the commandments" and obeys "all the ordinances of the house of the Lord"194 can look forward to hearing the Father's declaration that they have become as His beloved Son, in whom He is well pleased.
+In the contrast between 'we have' and 'you will do well,' Peter is apparently emphasizing that the interpretation of the apostles ('we') is to be regarded as authoritative for the church ('you')"270 - while striving themselves, meantime, to obtain the same "prophetic word" that Peter possessed (i.e., "take heed [unto our more sure word], as unto a light that shineth in a dark place, until the day dawn, and the day star arise in your hearts)."271 Not only Jesus and Peter, but every one who endures to the end in keeping "all the commandments" and obeying "all the ordinances of the house of the Lord,"272 can look forward with eager anticipation to the day when they will hear the Father's declaration that they have become, at last, as His beloved Son, in whom He is well pleased.